Grief/joy circles

 We’ll have arms open to welcome you and help you feel at home.

-We may have childcare available if that’s something you need - just let us know!
+We may have childcare available if that’s something you need - just let us know or choose the add-on option at check-out.

 Have more questions?
 Feel free to reach out and we’ll be in touch soon!